 Reducing Food Waste

-When you discard your food waste in your regular trash, you’re missing out on many opportunities.
+When you discard food scraps in your regular trash, you’re missing out on many opportunities.
 A far better alternative would be to start a compost pile in your backyard.

 Two Fertilizer Sources

-Worm castings are the more well-known fertilizer that worms produce, but there’s another type as well.
+Worm castings are the more well-known fertilizer that worms produce, but there’s another two other types as well: worm tea and worm leachate.

-Worm tea, also known as worm farm leachate, is a phenomenal liquid fertilizer for your plants.
+Worm leachate is a phenomenal liquid fertilizer for your plants.
 All you’ll have to do is drain the worm juice from your worm bin and add it to your soil and plants.
+Do not use if it is foul-smelling.

 Like castings, worm tea is an organic fertilizer that can help to promote plenty of growth.